Qalansawe: History

-Medieval
+Early Muslim period

 During the Abbasid Revolution in 750, which toppled the Umayyad Caliphate, numerous members of the Umayyad dynasty were deported to Qalansawe from Egypt for execution, including descendants of caliphs Umar II (r.
 717–720) and Sulayman ibn Abd al-Malik (r.
 715–717).
+Yaqut, a 13th-century scholar, wrote that "many of the Omayyads were slain there."
 From the ninth century until the Crusader period, Qalansawe was a stop on the Cairo-Damascus road, between Lajjun and Ramla.

+Crusader and Mamluk periods

 During the Crusader period, the village was known as Calanson, Calansue, Calanzon or Kalensue.
 In 1128, it was given to the Hospitallers by the knight Godfrey of Flujeac.
 Yaqut (d.
-1229) wrote that Qalansawe, Castle of the Plans, of the Crusaders, was a fortress near Ramle.
-He adds that "many of the Omayyads were slain there."
+1229) wrote that Qalansawe, Castle of the Plains, of the Crusaders, was a fortress near Ramle.
 Remnants of a crusader fortress remain today.
 It remained in Hospitallers hands (except for 1187–1191) until Baybars took it in 1265.
 However, during this period the lord of Caesarea appears to have retained overlordship.